Home/US Sports

 All eyes will be on Saratoga on Aug.
 23, as Sovereignty, the reigning Kentucky Derby (G1) and Belmont Stakes (G1) champion, will be running in the Travers Stakes (G1) as the horse to beat.
-Officials unveiled the Into Mischief colt as a massive 2-5 morning-line favorite when they drew entries Aug.
-17. With three straight victories already in the bag, Sovereignty now sets his sights on win No. 5 this season and a chance to tighten his grip as the undisputed leader of the 3-year-old division in the $1.25 million ‘Midsummer Derby’.
+Track linemaker David Aragona unveiled the Into Mischief colt as a massive 2-5 morning-line favorite as he drew post 4.
+With three straight victories already in the bag, Sovereignty now sets his sights on win No. 5 this season and a chance to tighten his grip as the undisputed leader of the 3-year-old division in the $1.25 million ‘Midsummer Derby’.

-But before Sovereignty and other horses wait to compete hard in the most awaited race, fans are not sparing anyone in the New York Racing Association for the lineup.
+But as Sovereignty and other horses wait to compete hard in the most-awaited race, it seems like fans are not happy with the line-up for the event.
 On August 17, the NYRA posted an update on X about the upcoming Travers Stakes.
-Their graphics post had the names of only five contestants for the race, including Sovereignty.
-The list includes Magnitude, Bracket Buster, Strategic Focus, McAfee, and the Kentucky Derby winner of 2025.
+Their graphics post had the names of only five contestants—Magnitude, Bracket Buster, Strategic Focus, McAfee, and the 2025 Kentucky Derby winner.

 ADVERTISEMENT

 For trainer Bill Mott, Sovereignty represents yet another chance at a Travers title that has eluded him throughout his Hall of Fame career.
 From 13 prior editions, Mott has saddled 14 starters without a win, though he has come agonizingly close on several occasions.
 His best finish came with Tacitus in 2019, when the colt, heavily favored by bettors, had to settle for second behind Code of Honor.
-Fans, however, couldn’t hold their rage over the number of competitors.
+However, despite Sovereignty’s participation, fans couldn’t hold their rage over the number of competitors.

 ADVERTISEMENT